CUCyber/presentations/networking/bettercap.md

 ## Starbucks Example

 Note:
-The router/switch is responsible for forwarding all of your packets to the correct destination
+The router/switch is responsible for forwarding all of your packets to the correct destination.

 ## Why not Ettercap?